Jankipatel30/MiniProject1/Additional_update.md

 Raising an exception breaks current code execution and returns the exception back until it is handled.

 ### 10. Unit Test
+The unittest unit testing framework was originally inspired by JUnit and has a similar flavor as major unit testing frameworks in other languages.
+It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.

+specifically tests a single "unit" of code in isolation.
+A unit could be an entire module, a single class or function, or almost anything in between.
+What's important, however, is that the code is isolated from other code we're not testing (which itself could have errors and would thus confuse test results).